adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/Readme.md

 `This  is not a repalcement for the excellent Xplane graphics flight display.
 It is meant to aid visualisation of important parameters collected in real time during training or testing.
-Particularly useful when running gym-xplane in headless mode. `
+Particularly useful when running gym-xplane in headless mode or testing. `

 ---------------------------------------
 ######  Use Case scenario